-The dangers of ‘old’ antihistamines
+The dangers of ‘old’ antihistamine

 However, research funded by GA2LEN, the Global Allergy and Asthma European Network and and EAACI, the European Academy of Allergy and Clinical Immunology suggest that first-generation H1-antihistamines (see below) not only make patients drowsy, but also reduce rapid eye movement (REM) sleep, impair learning, and reduce efficiency at work the next day.